MatthiasCr/Cache-Coherence-Simulator/README.md

 ## About

 This command line simulator simulates two cores with own caches executing memory traces.
 The caches are **fully associative** and **write-back**.
 Furthermore, they use **least recently used (LRU)** as replacement strategy.
-For cache coherence this simulator implements the [MESI](https://de.wikipedia.org/wiki/MESI) protocol that is based on a snooping bus.
+For cache coherence this simulator implements the [MESI](https://de.wikipedia.org/wiki/MESI) protocol that is **write-invalidate** and based on a snooping bus.

 ## Usage